You might be reading this because you’ve failed the NCLEX. (If you haven’t, skip down to get to the study tips).

 Driving instructors don’t care if you know how the fuel injectors in the car works.
 They just want to make sure you can drive it without killing people on the road.

-Knowing that, you can see why relying on your nursing school material could have caused you to fail.
+Knowing that, you can see why relying on your nursing school material could have been study overkill.

 Using an NCLEX Review resource that is specifically purposed to teach NCLEX will better target the specific concepts and skills you need.